ristiisa/pocketrgb-et/README.md

 ## What's changed?

 Jp Restoration:
-* The title screens have been changed to match the Japanese releases.
-(Exceptions Slide Animation For Red and Green and the Whoosh are still missing)
+* Completly Restored the Japanese releases Title Screens right down to Copyright dates and capitalization diffrences.
+* Compared timing of Intro and Title to be frame accurate to the Japanese Releases
+* Restored the title screen scrolling and Woosh sfx for R/G
 * Restored Japanese SGB Palettes and Boarders (Slight tweaks: Blue - Aligned pokeball shadows to a center glow rather then all over the place, Red - Kept the word "Red" centered rather then making it off center like jp)
 * Pocket Monsters Blue Version's wild Pokémon data has been edited to the Japanese release.
 Pocket Monsters Green Version uses US Blue's wild data.
 * Pocket Monsters Red and Green now use the original Cerulean Cave layout.